2025 Australia Cup

-The 2025 Australia Cup, known as the Hahn Australia Cup for sponsorship reasons, is the twelfth season of the Australia Cup, the main national soccer knockout cup competition in Australia.
+The 2025 Australia Cup, known as the Hahn Australia Cup for sponsorship reasons, was the 12th season of the Australia Cup, the main national soccer knockout cup competition in Australia.
 This edition will be the fourth under the new name of the "Australia Cup" following the renaming of Football Federation Australia to Football Australia.
-Thirty-two teams will contest the competition proper.
+Thirty-two teams contested the competition proper.

-The qualifying competition began on 31 January, with the tournament proper starting on 22 July 2025.
+The qualifying competition began on 31 January, with the competition proper starting on 22 July 2025.
 The final was played at Lakeside Stadium, Melbourne, on 4 October 2025.

-Macarthur FC were the defending champions, but were eliminated by eventual champions Newcastle Jets in the quarter-finals.
+Macarthur FC were defending champions, but were eliminated by eventual champions Newcastle Jets in the quarter-finals.

 Newcastle Jets defeated Heidelberg United in the final, with Heidelberg United becoming just the second National Premier Leagues (NPL) team and the first NPL Victoria team to reach the final.

-As winners, the Newcastle Jets qualified for the group stage of the 2026–27 AFC Champions League Two.
+As winners, the Newcastle Jets would have qualified for the group stage of the 2026–27 AFC Champions League Two.
+However, they qualified for the 2026–27 AFC Champions League Elite instead as 2025–26 A-League Men premiers, so their spot was transferred to Melbourne Victory (as the next highest Australian team in the A-League not already qualified for continental football).

+This was the final edition of the competition to feature clubs from New Zealand, with Football Australia confirming that the 2026 edition onwards would solely feature clubs from Australia to align with the Asian Football Confederation's qualification requirements for the AFC Champions League Two.